costajob/app-servers/README.md

 ```

 ##### Considerations
-Ruby delivers the worst throughput of the pack, but its latency and resiliency are indeed very good.
+Ruby delivers solid performance for a scripting language, with very good latency and resiliency.
 Memory consumption is pretty high (~30MB per process).

 ##### Concurrency and parallelism